traefik/traefik/docs/content/observability/tracing/opentelemetry.md

 _Optional_

-This instructs the reporter to send spans to the OpenTelemetry Collector using GRPC:
+This instructs the reporter to send spans to the OpenTelemetry Collector using GRPC.

 ```yaml tab="File (YAML)"
 tracing: